renpy/renpy/sphinx/source/python.rst

 Python
 ------

-The python statement takes a block of python code, and runs that code when control reaches the statement.
+The python statement takes a block of Python, and runs the block when control reaches the statement.
 A basic python statement can be very simple::